microsoft/botframework-solutions/docs/tutorials/assistantandskilldeploymentsteps.md

-# Virtual Assistant and Skill Template Deployment
+# Deploy your Virtual Assistant and Skill Template Deployment

 ## Deploy an Assistant/Skill